 Rock Island in Siargao Island, the Philippines is so good.
 Seriously, so so good.
 Only accessible by boat this beautiful spot is home to the best wave in the area; a long right-hander that wraps around the reef surrounding a small offshore island.

 The curve of the reef causes the wave to bowl offering perfect cutback sections and a forgiving barrel section.
 My colleague Chad Schwab, pictured, has just returned from running a surf trip out there and when asked for a quote regarding this wave he simply replied “funnest wave in the world bru”.
 Ok thanks Chad.

 At Chad’s local break, Ansteys in Durban, South Africa, the sand banks offer epic barrels, but Cave Rock is where the real magic happens.
 Situated 1km away from Ansteys, this wave boasts one of the heaviest barrels on the East Coast of Durban.
-With a relative friendly rocky reef, this wave is for someone who knows what they’re doing.
+With a relatively friendly rocky reef, this wave is for someone who knows what they’re doing.

 The trick with surfing the rock is to use a smaller board than your normal board as the barrel can be so round at times and a step up board cannot fit in the curvature of the wave sending you over the falls.
 In order to surf Cave Rock you need 2 things, adequate barrel riding skills and some balls.